 Episode 3 – “Chance”

-featuring Tina Daniels and Danielle Shemaiah; written by D.J.
-Sylvis
+Featuring Tina Daniels and Danielle Shemaiah; written and edited by D.J.
+Sylvis.

 In a possible future, a scout ship orbits a distant planet.
 While the two women inside perform their duties, they reveal to one another more of their selves than ever before – and along the way, they discover what it truly means to take a chance.